🎺Music of Latin America

 Río de la Plata: European Immigration and Urban Identity

 The genres of Argentina and Uruguay reflect heavy European immigration in the late 19th and early 20th centuries.
-These styles developed in port cities where immigrants, migrants, and marginalized populations created new cultural expressions from diverse influences.
+These styles developed in port cities where immigrants, internal migrants, and marginalized populations created new cultural expressions from diverse influences.

 Tango

-Compare: Tango vs. Samba—both emerged from marginalized urban communities and became symbols of national identity, but tango reflects European immigrant influence while samba reflects African diaspora traditions.
+Compare: Tango vs. Samba: both emerged from marginalized urban communities and became symbols of national identity, but tango reflects European immigrant influence while samba reflects African diaspora traditions.
 Use this pairing to discuss different paths to national music.

 Caribbean Island Styles: Dominican Innovation